-The proposed improvements would not result in an increase in the student or staff populations, but result in a decrease in capacity, and therefore, generation of waste during operational activities would be less than existing conditions.
+The proposed improvements would not result in an increase in the student or staff populations, and therefore, generation of waste during operational activities would be similar to existing conditions.
 Project impacts on landfill capacity would be less than significant.

 e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?